ichbin54p/lib54cligc/README.md

 unless you use the `lib54cligc_pixel_add_advanced(x, y, e)` function, it is basically the same as `lib54cligc_pixel_add` except instead of using rgb you have to input your own escape codes, as well as adding the pixel characters and end escape code which is normally `\033[0m`.

+There is also a `lib54cligc_rect` function, play around with it.

 Now, try making a bouncey ball program.

 ### Reference